-- Wash all areas of your feet, especially the underside of your toes and between them.
+Pay special attention to the underside of your toes and between them.
 Use a mild soap.

 Don't rub the skin on your feet.

-If the skin on your feet stays moist, bacteria or a fungus can grow, which can lead to infection.
+If the skin on your feet stays moist, bacteria or a fungus can grow.
+This can lead to infection.

 - Use a nail clipper, not scissors.
 Use an emery board to smooth the edges.
-Do not use a sharp-pointed file or stick to clean around the nail.
+Don't use a sharp-pointed file or stick to clean around the nail.

 - Use a pumice stone to prevent calluses only if your doctor has shown you how to use it properly.

-- Put on clean socks daily.
+- Put on clean socks each day.